janus-idp/demo-setup/charts/janus-backstage/README.md

-# ⚓️ Assemble Backstage Helm Deploy
+# ⚓️ Janus Backstage Helm Deploy

-The Assemble Backstage Helm Chart customizes and deploys the backstage backend application  written by Red Hat.
+The Janus Backstage Helm Chart customizes and deploys the backstage backend application  written by Red Hat.

 ## Installing the chart